Naumkeag: History

 Joseph Choate first offered the landscape design to Frederick Law Olmsted, but rejected his proposal to place the house halfway down the hill, where a favorite oak tree was located.
 The landscaping contract was instead given to Nathan Barrett, a self-taught designer then best known for his municipal work.
 Barrett's vision of the landscape was implemented between 1884 and 1894.
 His design included formal flower gardens near the house, and had a broad meadow slope down the hill, with an orchard.
 Choate commissioned White's friend and sculptor Frederick MacMonnies to produce a work; the result was Young Faun with Heron.

 Between 1895 and 1925 minor changes were made to the gardens under the guidance of Percival Gallagher and Marian Coffin.
 Design decisions in the later years were dominated by Choate's daughter Mabel, especially after Joseph Choate's death in 1917.
+Mable Choate was a "preservationist, horticulturist, traveler, and collector of art."
 Mabel acquired full control of the estate after her mother's death in 1929.
 Mabel Choate began her long and fruitful collaboration with designer Fletcher Steele in 1926.
 Upon her death in 1958 the estate was bequeathed to the Trustees of Reservations, to be "an authentic representation of the times and manner of living which it now [1958] reflects."
+Of the approximately 700 gardens designed by Fletcher Steele, the Naumkeag garden is one of only two that now exist and the only one which is open to the public.

 Naumkeag's main house was listed on the National Register of Historic Places in 1975; the listing was expanded and the entire estate was designated a National Historic Landmark District in 2007.
 Its designation was made for the architecture and content of the house, which are well-preserved examples of a Gilded Age country estate, and for the innovative landscape design work of Fletcher Steele.